ocayaro/cs50student/README.md

 - images on every page
 - the .class selector is used several times, including with inheritance
 - a mobile-responsive @media query is also implemented for smaller (mobile) displays
+- OTHER things that I have learnt:
+	-- commenting in html (<!>) and in SCSS (/* */)
+	-- I have also heavily commented the SCSS file to point out the aspects
+- I have also tried my hand at creating a form for user input for feedback about the site

+I hope that you will like the site.

 Dr. R.O.
 Ocaya
 April 2020